adeelibr/react-starter-kit/README.md

  * HMR
  * Code Splitting
  * Code Formatter (Prettier)
+ * Eslint configured extended with Airbnb style guide & support for prettier

  How to start on PM2 [This is specific if you serve your files on a linux server where a NodeJS application is deployed as a server serving the .js files